saurookadook/waitwut/docs/notes/dsa/code-signal/python/course-10/unit-07.md

 ```

-As evident from the function, the keyword_index function runs in <em>O(N)</em> time, achieving the task efficiently with the help of dictionaries.
+As evident from the function, the keyword_index function runs in <em class="math">O(N)</em> time, achieving the task efficiently with the help of dictionaries.

 ### Problem 2: